 An intriguing question is whether PAOA, when restricted to a global annealing schedule with one parameter per time step, can recover the well-known structure of simulated annealing (SA).
 In this section, we show that the answer is {yes}.
 Using a minimal parameterization with a single global inverse temperature, $\beta^{(k)}$, for each one of the $p$ total layers, PAOA is able to discover SA-like profiles that optimize the average energy on a large three-dimensional (3D) spin-glass instance.

 We apply PAOA to a 3D cubic lattice of size $L^3$\,=\,$6^3$, which yields a sparse bipartite interaction graph.
-To leverage this structure for massive parallelism on our FPGA-based p-computer, we use chromatic updates~\cite{aadit2022massively, aadit2024alltoall}.
+To leverage this structure for massive parallelism on our FPGA-based p-computer, we use chromatic updates~\cite{aadit2022massively, nikhar2024all}.
 We employ the simplest $\Gamma$\,=\,$1$ global annealing ansatz, where all nodes share the same scalar inverse temperature \(\beta^{(k)}\) at each layer \(k\), forming a schedule of total length \(p \in \{5, 10, 15\}\).

-Sampling is performed on hardware using extensive Monte Carlo sweeps per layer.
-The initial distribution is uniform, achieved by appending \(\beta\) \,=\, $0$ to the beginning of the schedule.
-After sampling, configurations are transferred to the CPU where a classical optimizer evaluates the average energy $\langle E \rangle$ using Eq.~\eqref{eq3} and updates the schedule \(\beta^{(k)}\) using COBYLA.
-Notice that the role of the cost function is played here by $\langle E \rangle$, treated by the classical optimizer as a function of the variational parameters \(\beta^{(k)}\).
+Sampling is performed on hardware using 720 Monte Carlo sweeps per layer.
+We choose a uniform initial distribution, achieved by appending \(\beta\) \,=\, $0$ to the beginning of the schedule.
+After sampling, configurations are transferred to the CPU where the CPU evaluates the average energy $\langle E \rangle$ using Eq.~\eqref{eq3} and COBYLA updates the schedule $\beta^{(k)}$.
+In this training loop the cost function is the average sampled energy, $\langle E \rangle$, estimated from $N_E$ independent MCMC runs.
+After training, however, each candidate schedule is evaluated on a fresh batch of $10^5$ runs and assigned a success probability, defined as the fraction of runs that reach the putative ground-state energy at the final layer.
+When referring to the best schedule or best $\beta$ in Fig.~\ref{fig:SA_discovery}, we mean the schedule that achieves the highest success probability out of this independent batch.
+Insets in Fig.~\ref{fig:SA_discovery}(c) show these success probabilities for all 100 optimizer runs, illustrating both the variability across runs and the improvement with circuit depth.

 The loop continues until either convergence or a maximum number of energy evaluations is reached.
 The algorithm is outlined in Algorithm~\ref{alg:numerical beta-parameterized-PAOA}, and parameters are listed in Table~\ref{tab2:simulation_parameters}.